-We derive a large portion of our revenue from a relatively small number of advertisers and we have become increasingly reliant on one advertiser since the start of the COVID-19 pandemic.
-Any further reduction in spending or any additional change in the bidding strategies by any of these advertisers could harm our business and negatively affect our financial condition and results of operations.
+We derive a large portion of our revenue from a relatively small number of advertisers, and we relied on one advertiser for approximately half of our Referral Revenue in 2022.
+Any reduction in spending or any change in the bidding strategies by any of these advertisers could harm our business and negatively affect our financial condition and results of operations.

 Our "cost-per-click," or CPC, pricing for click-based advertising depends, in part, on competition among advertisers on our marketplace, with advertisers that pay higher CPCs generally receiving better advertising placement and more referrals from us.
 We continue to generate the great majority of our revenue from our largest OTA advertisers, including, to an increasing extent since the start of the pandemic, brands affiliated with Booking Holdings, such as Booking.com and Agoda, and those affiliated with our majority shareholder, Expedia Group, such as Brand Expedia and Hotels.com.
-The loss of any of our major advertisers on some or all of our platforms, or a further reduction in the amount they spend, or a further concentration in Advertising Spend by one advertiser could result in significant decreases in our revenue and profit or negative impacts on our liquidity position.
-We experienced a significant reduction in revenue in 2020 when advertisers reduced their spend on our platform or deactivated their campaigns entirely.
-In 2021 our major advertisers resumed marketing activities on our platform but at levels significantly below those in 2019.
-We believe our relative share of the advertising budgets of our major advertisers has declined compared to that period.
+The loss of any of our major advertisers, on some or all of our platforms, or a further reduction in the amount they spend, or a further concentration in Advertising Spend by one advertiser could result in significant decreases in our revenue and profit or negative impacts on our liquidity position.

 Our ability to grow and maintain revenue from our advertisers is dependent to a significant extent on our ability to generate referrals, customers, bookings or revenue and profit for our advertisers on a basis they deem to be cost-effective.
 Any reduction in the value that we deliver to our advertisers or our ability to match the value delivered by our competitors may negatively affect CPC bids on our marketplace.
-Our advertisers' spend on our platforms may also be adversely affected by other factors such as a weakening of their own financial or business conditions or external economic effects, including the effect of the COVID-19 pandemic on the travel industry in general.
+Our advertisers' spend on our platforms may also be adversely affected by other factors such as a weakening of their own financial or business conditions or external economic effects.

 Even if we improve our product and deliver value to our advertisers, the fact that a significant portion of our revenue is generated from brands affiliated with Booking Holdings and Expedia Group can permit these advertisers, depending on marketplace dynamics, to adjust their CPC bids and obtain the same or increased levels of referrals, customers, bookings or revenue and profit at lower cost.
 This can occur if one or more advertisers with sufficient market share to influence our aggregate CPC levels change their return-on-investment targets for their spend on our marketplace.
-Our advertisers may also change their CPC bidding on our marketplace in response to changes we may make to our sorting and ranking algorithm, which may also, in turn, negatively impact our revenue levels and profitability or increase the volatility on our marketplace.
+Our advertisers may curtail their spend on our platform in response to changes we may make to our product offering or strategy, which may also, in turn, negatively impact our revenue levels and profitability or increase the volatility on our marketplace.